jwrobbs/wpmb-plugin-post-type/README.md

 # plugin-post-type
-Adds the plugin post type as well as some fields for it.
+Adds the plugin post type.
+That's all.